signemik/ShootingNYC/Index.md

 In New York City approximately 1,571 people are shot every year which corresponds to 4 people each day.
-Gun control is one of the most divisive issues in American politics and even though gun laws have been restricted and regulated several times, incidents of homicides caused by shootings occur relatively often compared to other Western countries [].
+Gun control is one of the most divisive issues in American politics and even though gun laws have been restricted and regulated several times, incidents of homicides caused by shootings occur relatively often compared to other Western countries.
 This article investigates the risk of being shot in New York City and which areas in particular, one should avoid at specific time slots.
 Furthermore, it is explored whether protests had an influence on or connection to the number of shootings in New York City in 2020.

 Let’s begin by understanding how the number of shootings has evolved through the years, through an overview of the number of shootings in New York City from 2006-2020.